microsoft/debug-adapter-protocol/specification.md

    * 'innerClass': Indicates that the object is an inner class.
    * 'interface': Indicates that the object is an interface.
    * 'mostDerivedClass': Indicates that the object is the most derived class.
-   * 'virtual': Indicates that the object is virtual, that means it is a synthetic object introduced by the adapter for rendering purposes, e.g. an index range for large arrays.
+   * 'virtual': Indicates that the object is virtual, that means it is a synthetic object introducedby the
+   * adapter for rendering purposes, e.g. an index range for large arrays.
    * 'dataBreakpoint': Indicates that a data breakpoint is registered for the object.
    * etc.
    */